The Oldest House in Santa Fe

 I’m sure glad they did, as Santa Fe really stands out in its cohesive architecture and is a beautiful sight to see.

-Note: You can find many of Santa Fe’s art galleries along Canyon Road.
+Note: You can find many of the art galleries in Santa Fe in downtown and along Canyon Road.

 13. Indulge in New Mexican Cuisine

-I always knew that New Mexican Cuisine involved spicy chile peppers and was different from the Mexican food I grew up with in San Diego, CA.
+I always knew that New Mexican Cuisine involved spicy chile peppers and different from the Mexican food I grew up with in San Diego.

 But I had no idea how incredibly mouth-watering and delightful it would be!
 I was on the hunt to try the best New Mexican food in Santa Fe and had a lot of enjoyment doing so.